GodsScion/Auto_job_applier_linkedIn/README.md

 **General Features:**

 - Opens browser with default logged in google account (Yet to test with browsers having multiple profiles)
-- **Auto Login**: If configged or already saved in browser (not saved passwords)
+- **Auto Login**: If configured or already saved in browser (not saved passwords)
 - Apply filters (Salary, Companies, Experience Level,... ) Must config
 - Opens job search and searches key words
 - Easy applies
 - Auto Answers questions answered in config
-- Collects urls of carrer page if have to Apply externally
+- Collects urls of career page if have to Apply externally
 - Collects HR Info
 - Collects skills required (In Development)
 - Collects experience required and skips if not applicable to you, must be configured